jessicarobo/pink-wool/README.md

-# pink-wool
+# Pink Wool
 BASH installation script and simple control panel for Minecraft

 This can:
-- Install Minecraft as a service on a 64-bit Ubuntu Linux server
+- Install Minecraft as a service on a 64-bit Linux server
 - Configure some of server.properties
 - Create daily .zip backups
 - Create a web-based control panel